Jennifer Chia-Ling Ho 何珈寧

 My method involves extracting, rearranging, and manipulating found texts and media that refer to cultural-specific context or knowledge.
 I explore how the viewing experience is culturally mediated and changes as presented in different cultural contexts.
 Using reflective materials such as mirrors or plexiglass, I engage viewers in this reflecting process physically and intellectually.
 My work examines cultural histories and reconstructs a new interpretation that includes the cultural spaces that may have been overlooked.

-Jennifer Chia-Ling Ho is a Taiwanese interdisciplinary artist based in Brooklyn, New York.
-Her practice responds to her linguistic and cultural displacement as a first-generation immigrant.
-Ho considers the racial, cultural, and social power dynamics that language enacts and identity’s uncertainty and performativity in immigrants and foreigners.
-Ho has participated in residencies at 18th Street Arts Center, LMCC Arts Center at Governors Island, and NARS Foundation.
-Ho’s work has been exhibited at 18th Street Arts Center in California; NARS Foundation; Deanna Evans Projects; Below Grand Gallery; Pratt Institute in New York (United States); Songshan Cultural and Creative Park in Taipei (Taiwan).
-Recent awards and fellowships include the Bronx Museum of the Arts AIM Fellowship, the National Culture and Arts Foundation of Taiwan-International Exchange fellowship, Pratt MFA merit award, Graduate Student Education Fund, and Stutzman Family Foundation Fellowship.
+Jennifer Chia-Ling Ho (b.
+1992, Taipei, Taiwan) lives and works in Brooklyn, NY.
+Ho makes found-text-based installations, sculptures, collages, and audios.
+Her multidisciplinary practice considers the racial, cultural, and social power dynamics that language enacts and identity’s uncertainty and performativity in immigrants and foreigners.
+Ho has participated in residencies at 18th Street Arts Center, Santa Monica, CA (2021), LMCC Arts Center at Governors Island, New York (2022), and NARS Foundation, Brooklyn, NY (2022).
+Ho had her first solo exhibition at 18th Street Arts Center, Santa Monica, CA (2021).
+Selected group exhibitions include: NARS Foundation, Brooklyn, NY (2022); Below Grand Gallery, New York (2020); Pratt Institute, New York (2022, 2020, 2019, 2018).
+Recent fellowships include: the National Culture and Arts Foundation of Taiwan-International Exchange Fellowship, Taiwan (2021); the Bronx Museum of the Arts AIM Fellowship, Bronx, NY (2022); and Pratt>FORWARD Fellowship, Brooklyn, NY (2022).
 Ho received her MFA in Sculpture from Pratt Institute.